LiamProsser77/HPP/README.md

 ---

 ### Getting Started
-To begin developing with Rook, you can access the environment directly through our web portal.
+To begin developing with Lanscript, you can access the environment directly through our web portal.

 * **No Login Required:** Simply visit the portal and start coding immediately.
 * **Privacy Focused:** Your data and code remain your own; we do not track or store personal information.
-* **Direct Access:** Visit the official Rook portal to use the integrated editor: https://rook-lang.zite.so/
+* **Direct Access:** Visit the official Lanscript portal to use the integrated editor: https://rook-lang.zite.so/
 ---
 ### Variables
 ```
-<lanscript> means you are starting the line with Rook
+<lanscript> means you are starting the line with Lanscript
 <pro> means everything in the script is part of the program
 <start> means you are starting the program
 <end> means you are ending the program